 - 1 1/2 cups all purpose flour or 1 1/2 cups gluten free 1:1 flour

 - 1/2 teaspoon salt

 - Preheat the oven to 350.

-- Grease two 9x5 loaf pans
+- Grease a 9x5 loaf pan with coconut oil.

 - In a large bowl, beat the eggs until well blended by hand.

 - Add the sugar, melted coconut oil and vanilla and mix.